ethz-asl/wavemap/README.md

 # Wavemap
 Wavemap is a hierarchical, multi-resolution occupancy mapping framework.
-It employs Haar wavelet compression and a hierarchical measurement integration scheme, resulting in both high memory and computational efficiency.
-These efficiency enhancements make the use of demanding uncertainty-aware sensor models tractable, allowing wavemap to achieve high accuracy and exceptional recall rates on challenging obstacles such as thin objects.
+By employing Haar wavelet compression and a hierarchical measurement integration scheme, it achieves both high memory and computational efficiency.
+Among others, these efficiency improvements make the use of demanding uncertainty-aware sensor models tractable and allow wavemap to achieve exceptional recall rates on challenging obstacles such as thin objects.

-The implementation is very flexible and supports several data structures, integration schemes, measurement models and projection models out of the box.
+The framework is very flexible and supports several data structures, integration schemes, measurement models and projection models out of the box.
 Inputs can be provided both as point clouds or depth images.
-Furthermore, any number of inputs - possibly each with different settings and weights - can simultaneously be fused into a single map.
+Furthermore, any number of inputs with potentially different settings and weights can simultaneously be fused into a single map.

 We test the code both on Intel and ARM.
 At the moment, only ROS1 is supported, but we would be interested in adding ROS2 support.
-Please reach out to us by email or by opening a GitHub issue if you are interested in collaborating.
+Please [reach out to us](https://github.com/ethz-asl/wavemap/issues) if you are interested in collaborating.

 ## Paper
 When using wavemap for research, please cite the following paper [[preprint](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/614632/RSS22_WavemapFinalPreprintCompressed.pdf?sequence=1&isAllowed=y)]: